caioaao/wolpert/docs/source/user_guide/usage.rst

    cv_wrapper = CVWrapper(cv=10, n_cv_jobs=-1)

 The main method for this class is :meth:`wrap_estimator <wolpert.wrappers.CVWrapper.wrap_estimator>`, that receives an estimator and returns it wrapped with a class that exposes the methods ``blend`` and ``fit_blend``.
-We can also pass it to the :paramref:`wolpert.pipeline.make_stack_layer.blending_wrapper` argument and it will be used to wrap all the estimators on the layer:
+We can also pass it to the :paramref:`wolpert.make_stack_layer.blending_wrapper` argument and it will be used to wrap all the estimators on the layer:

 .. testcode::